Ellen010/cryptography_Concepts_Theory/index.md

 Why It’s Important
 Understanding these concepts is crucial for roles in software development, cybersecurity, or any field involving secure communication.
 These encryption methods are the backbone of secure systems like online banking, messaging apps, and blockchain technology.

-Let me know if you'd like further clarification or examples! 😊